Why Join RetroSynth Records?

 Cover Song Licensing

 Do you want to record a cover song but need help with getting the correct licenses and paying out the appropriate royalties?
 No worries!
-It is a simple process with RetroSynth / Symphonic due to their partnership with Easy Song Licensing.
+Licensing is a simple process with RetroSynth / Symphonic due to their partnership with Easy Song Licensing.

 Licensing a cover song will cost you just $14.99, plus the royalties that will be deducted as your song is downloaded and streamed.
 The process for this licensing takes 1-2 business days.
 An easy solution for what would otherwise be a real headache of a job!